 Investment Case

-Long-term sectoral transformation in indoor farming is necessary to meet the UN sustainability goals, with modernising farming practices, reducing energy and other inputs, reducing environmental impacts (including food miles), and increasing productivity, all government priorities in the UK (as witnessed by the March grant).
-However, current revenues indicate that this remains potential rather than actual business.
+Long-term sectoral transformation in indoor farming is necessary to meet the UN sustainability goals, with modernising farming practices, reducing energy and other inputs, reducing environmental impacts (including food miles), and increasing productivity all government priorities in the UK (as witnessed by the March grant- but we shall need to see if the new administration continues to be committed).
+However, current revenues (£375,000 to May) indicate that this remains potential rather than actual business.
+The intention is to sign up more international distributors- a start has been made with South Africa.

 Recent Developments